-To obtain more detailed information in areas where Base Flood Elevations (BFES) and/or flood/ways have been determined, users are encouraged to consult the Flood Profiles and Flood/way Data and/or Summary of Stillwater Elevations tables contained within the Flood Insurance Study (FIS) Report that accompanies this FIRM.
+To obtain more detailed information in areas where Base Flood Elevations (BFEs) and/or floodways have been determined, users are encouraged to consult the Flood Profiles and Floodway Data and/or Summary of Stillwater Elevations tables contained within the Flood Insurance Study (FIS) report that accompanies this FIRM.
 Users should be aware that BFEs shown on the FIRM represent rounded whole-foot elevations.
-These BFEs are intended for flood insurance stating purposes only and should not be used as the sole source of flood elevation information.
-Accordingly, flood elevation in the FIRM end should be utilized in conjunction with the FIRM for purposes of construction and/or floodplain management.
+These BFEs are intended for flood insurance rating purposes only and should not be used as the sole source of flood elevation information.
+Accordingly, flood elevation data presented in the FIS report should be utilized in conjunction with the FIRM for purposes of construction and/or floodplain management.